 One important recommendation is to use hand-writing rather than a digital version.
 This will help you record all the clues and emotions in your handwriting.
 The other key is to review them from time to time.
 Set a reminder on your calendar.
 Otherwise, avoid making any other rules for using a journal.
 There are, however, some good best practices you can use to help you get the most out of this tool.

-- The best way to learn how to journal, is to do it!
+- If you want to learn how to journal, just start!
 Learn what works for you.

 - Don’t edit yourself or worry about grammar and spelling.
-Describing your experience without editing.
+Write without editing yourself.
 This will enable you to see trends that develop over time that you would not otherwise notice.
 This is very important.
-The trends could be in the substance of your practice, the thoughts and emotions that come up, or in the things that happen afterward.
+These trends are the substance of your practice.

 - Doodle… draw pictures… let it happen.
 Your intuition will communicate wisdom.